 In both Biochemistry examinations, female students achieved better mean score compared to their male compatriot.
 And regarding their place of residence, freshmen which lives in their own house achieve better score in both examinations compared to those whose live in boarding houses.
 It is interesting to conduct further study related with the result, especially in other basic medical courses.
-Unlike our findings, a study on Biochemistry performance of students at Michigan State University showed opposite result where female students got lower score [7].
+Unlike our findings, a study on Biochemistry performance of students at Michigan State University showed opposite result where female students got lower score.7

 Based on gender differences, similar research in other fields of medical science also found mixed results, e.g., in Surgical, Physiology and pharmacology.
-Alsheikh in Saudi Arabia found out that female students achieved significantly better scores in surgical disciplines than in medical disciplines and they outperformed male students in overall scores in surgical disciplines [8]. in Physiology, Sinha et al. [9] from India revealed that when they compared students of high achiever group revealed no significant difference in performance of both genders in all modalities of assessments (multiple choice questions (MCQ) and structured long & short answer questions (LSQ)).
-Whereas, female students of both medium and low achiever groups had significantly high scores in LSQ as compared to male, but no such difference was observed for MCQ.
-Meanwhile, Faisal et al. [10] in Pakistan divulged in Pharmacology, that out of the 200 medical students enrolled with 102 (51%) were male and 98(41%) were female, there was no significant difference in the academic performance in terms of gender in multiple choice questions and short essay questions.
-It will be very interesting to know whether the difference in achievement of genderrelated test scores is also influenced by other factors such as place of residence, the area of origin of students (urban or rural) and so on.
+Alsheikh in Saudi Arabia found out that female students achieved significantly better scores in surgical disciplines than in medical disciplines and they outperformed male students in overall scores in surgical disciplines.8 in Physiology, Sinha et al9 from India revealed that when they compared students of high achiever population divulged no significant variance in achievement of both genders in all typical of examination (the multiple choice questions type (MCQ) and with structured long - short answer questions type (LSQ)).
+Whereas, female students that came from both medium and low achiever populations had significantly higher scores in LSQ as compared to their male compatriot, but actually no such obvious difference was observed for the MCQ type.
+Meanwhile, Faisal et al10 in Pakistan divulged in Pharmacology, that out of the 200 medical students enrolled with 102 (51%) were male and 98(41%) were female, there was no significant difference in the academic performance in terms of gender in multiple choice questions and short essay questions.
+It will be very interesting to know whether the difference in achievement of gender-related test scores is also influenced by other factors such as place of residence, the area of origin of students (urban or rural) and so on.